HrishikeshP-01/Modern_Data_Warehouses/README.md

 A traditional data warehouse can be compared to a data store & a modern data warehouse can be compared to a mega distribution store.
 Traditional data warehouses are focused more on data analytics & modern data warehouses focus on enterprise analytics.

 **Data lake** – a repository that takes data from multiple sources & stores them in a variety of formats

+## Advantages of a modern data warehouse
+- User benefits
+  - Less time spent on preparing & moving data
+  - More time is spent on innovative analytics & new business models
+  - Organizational benefits
+  - Analyze new data faster
+  - Reduce overall cost of ownership
+  - Increased productivity
+  - Technological benefits
+  - 100% availability
+  - Highly scalable
+  - Resolve queries correctly in any schema
+  - Provides real-time updates
+  - Handles ETL processes
+  - Supports batch & interactive workloads
+  - Supports large no: of simultaneous users Previously, the strategy used by organizations to save money was to transfer data from databases to file systems.
+Now, the trend is to move data from file systems to object storage.
+This is because cheap storage is of lower priority than data availability.